 So can you get PrEP in South Africa?

 Right now, you can only get a pill that you need to take daily for it to work well (the pill is also called oral PrEP).
-The tablet needs to be in your system for at least 30 days before you get exposed to HIV and, if you take it correctly, it can reduce your chances of contracting the sex virus by between 92 and 98%.
+The tablet needs to be in your system for at least 30 days before you get exposed to HIV and, if you take it correctly, it can reduce your chances of contracting the virus though sex by between 92 and 98%.
 Alternatively, two pills can be taken before sex and a third a day after sex (such a person would obviously need to know when they’re going to have sex).
 But this method, called “prep on demand” is mostly only recommended for men who have sex with men because studies showed when people take the pill in this way it doesn’t work as well during vaginal sex as it does for anal sex.

 There’s also a silicone ring that women can insert into their vaginas, called the dapivirine vaginal ring.
 It can reduce a user’s chances of contracting HIV via sex by 27%.
 The ring was approved for use by our medicines regulator, the South African Health Products Regulatory Authority (Sahpra), in March, but the national health department says it is still in the process of developing user guidelines and negotiating prices with the manufacturer, so the ring is not yet available.

 The PrEP method that research shows works best, is an HIV injection called cabotegravir that you take every two months.
 The jab virtually wipes out someone’s chances of contracting HIV through sex.
 One of the reasons scientists think a cabotegravir injection works better than a daily pill is because it’s so much easier to adhere to; some people struggle to remember to take a pill each day, and the less often you take it the less well it works.